davewatters/bookclub-ci-pp4/README.md

 * [Credits](#credits)

 ## - Purpose -
 [This app was created as the fourth Portfolio Project (PP4) for the Code Institute's Full Stack Web Development course.
-The app is to showcase skills to design a web application using an MVC framework and related contemporary technologies, and as a requirement is deployed to Heroku.]
+The app is to showcase skills to design a web application using an MVC framework and related contemporary technologies, and as a requirement is deployed to Heroku.
+The site was later migrated to Render.com & ElephantSQL.com for free hosting.]

 An interactive social blog site for a Dublin Bookclub Meetup.
 The club meets once a month in a social setting to discuss the books assigned for reading through popular vote.